AKSW/text2sparql.aksw.org/docs/challenge.md

     ```

 Your registration is done, if we merge your data into our repository.
-After that, the evaluation starts.

 For all kinds of problems or other communication, simply create a [repository issue](https://github.com/AKSW/text2sparql.aksw.org/issues).
+We will do the same, if we have issues with your service.

 ### Metrics

 Evaluation in the Text2SPARQL challenge is centred on robust, well-established metrics tailored to the nuances of Text2SPARQL tasks.
 These include Precision, Recall, and F1-score.
 Precision assesses the proportion of correct answers among those returned by the system, highlighting accuracy.
 Recall evaluates the system's ability to retrieve all relevant answers, emphasizing coverage.
 F1-score, a harmonic mean of Precision and Recall, provides a balanced measure that considers both the quality and completeness of the answers.

 Beyond these metrics, the challenge incorporates an analysis of query complexity.
 This involves evaluating the structural features of generated SPARQL queries, such as the number of triple patterns, joins, and modifiers like LIMIT and GROUP BY.
 This complexity analysis provides deeper insights into the system's capability to handle diverse and intricate queries.
 By combining quantitative metrics with complexity analysis, the evaluation framework ensures a comprehensive assessment of NSpM systems, pushing the boundaries of their capabilities and fostering innovation in the field.